CandlePlatforms/devdocs/docs/develop/nftstorage.md

 ---
 id: nftstorage
-title: Mint with NFT.storage on Polygon
+title: Mint with NFT.storage on Candle
-description: Mint with NFT.storage and Polygon
+description: Mint with NFT.storage and Candle
 keywords:
   - nft.storage
   - filecoin